Kamianets-Podilskyi: Climate

+Kamianets-Podilskyi is located within a humid continental climate with warm summers.

 Culture

 Main sights

 The different peoples and cultures that have lived in the city have each brought their own culture and architecture.
-Examples include the Polish, Ruthenian and Armenian markets.
-Famous tourist attractions include the ancient castle, and the numerous architectural attractions in the city's center, including the cathedral of Saints Peter and Paul, Holy Trinity Church, the city hall building, and the numerous fortifications.
+Examples include the Polish, Ruthenian and Armenian market squares.
+Famous tourist attractions include the ancient castle, and the numerous architectural attractions in the city's center, including the cathedral of Saints Peter and Paul, Holy Trinity Church, the Polish City Hall, and the numerous fortifications.

 Ballooning activities in the canyon of the Smotrych River have also brought tourists.
 In May and October, the city hosts Ballooning festivals.
 In addition, everyone can book a balloon flight even not during the time of the festival.

 Since the late 1990s, the city has grown into one of the chief tourist centers of western Ukraine.
 Annual Cossack Games (Kozatski zabavy) and festivals, which include the open ballooning championship of Ukraine, car racing and various music, art and drama activities, attract an estimated 140,000 tourists and stimulate the local economy.
 More than a dozen privately owned hotels have recently opened, a large number for a provincial Ukrainian city.

 "Respublica" Festival is a music and art festival for youth featuring modern music, literature, and street art.
 This festival is held annually, gathering hundreds of young art lovers, musicians, and art enthusiasts.
 Many of the city's buildings are decorated with murals, created during these festivals.
 The murals depict historical events, as well as modern concepts.